boronine/h2tunnel/README.md

 1. The client initiates a TLS connection to the server and starts listening for HTTP2 sessions on it
 2. The server takes the newly created TLS socket and initiates an HTTP2 session through it
-3. The server starts accepting HTTP1 requests, converting them into HTTP2 requests, and fowarding them to the client
+3. The server starts accepting TCP connections, converting them into HTTP2 streams, and fowarding them to the client
-4. The client receives these HTTP2 requests and converts them back into HTTP1 requests to feed them into the local server
+4. The client receives these HTTP2 streams and converts them back into TCP connections to feed them into the local server

-Converting between HTTP1 and HTTP2 is necessary to take advantage of HTTP2's multiplexing capabilities.
+The purpose of using HTTP2 is to take advantage of its multiplexing capabilities.
 This feature of the protocol allows simultaneous requests to be processed on a single TCP connection.

 For authentication we use a self-signed TLS certificate + private key pair.
 This pair is used by both the client and the server, and both are configured to reject anything else.
 This way, the pair effectively becomes a shared password.